Copyrighted Materials On the Internet

 On the main page of your website: This material is designed for use as part of <Course Name> at Queen's University and is the property of the instructor unless otherwise stated.
 Third party copyrighted materials (such as book chapters and articles) have either been licensed for use in this course or fall under an exception or limitation in Canadian Copyright law.

 With or on the copyrighted works uploaded for the class: This material has been provided for research, private study or education.
 Copying or communicating this material for further distribution (e.g. uploading material to a commercial third-party website) can lead to a violation of Copyright law.
-Find out more about copyright here: Copyright Guidelines for Students.
+Please see Copyright Guidelines for Students for more information.

-Can I download articles from the Queen's University library electronic databases and upload them to a learning management system like moodle?
+Can I download articles from the Queen's University library electronic databases and upload them to a learning management system like onQ?

 While some electronic library resources allow you to download material for use on a secure server by students in connection with a specific course, Queen's University recommends providing a link to the material.
 To find out more about individual databases, please Ask Us.